Back to All Events

 Instructor

-The course is led by Leslie Lekos, director of Wildroot Botanicals and Iyengar Yoga Instructor.
+The course is led by Leslie Lekos, director of Wildroot Botanicals

 Locations

 We will be meeting 15 minutes South of Bellingham.
 The address will be sent out upon registration.
+Most likely we will be traveling to wild places in the afternoon section of class.
+Classes will be adaptive taking into consideration weather conditions.

 Lodging for Out of Town Guests